ASK3002/MERN_Auth/README.md

-# MERN User Authentication App
+# 💸 SpendSense - MERN Authentication + Expense Tracker App

-A complete full-stack **MERN Authentication System** featuring secure login, signup, logout, and protected dashboard routing.
-Built using modern React with Tailwind CSS, and a robust Express + MongoDB backend with JWT-based authentication.
+**SpendSense** is a full-stack **MERN Authentication + Personal Expense Tracker** application.
+It features secure login, signup, logout, protected dashboard routing, and a fully functional expense manager with a monthly summary chart.
+Built using modern React with Tailwind CSS on the frontend, and a robust Express + MongoDB backend with JWT-based authentication and cookie-based sessions.

 ## 🔥 Features

+### 🔐 Authentication System
-- 🔐 **User Authentication**: Signup, Login, Logout
+- Signup, Login, Logout
-- ✅ **Protected Routes**: Only accessible with a valid session token
-- 🍪 **JWT with HTTP-only Cookies**: Secure session management
+- Protected Routes using JWT in HTTP-only cookies
-- 🔁 **Persistent Login**: Auto-login on page refresh
+- Persistent login on page refresh
-- 🔄 **React Context API** for global auth state
+- React Context API for global auth state
-- 🧪 **UX Enhancements**: Toasts for feedback, responsive UI
+- Toast notifications for UX feedback

+### 💰 Expense Tracker
+- Add, edit, delete personal expenses
+- Categorize by title, category, date
+- Bar chart to visualize monthly spending trends (via MongoDB aggregation)
+- Filter and view total expenses by month

 ## 🛠 Tech Stack